Compare abortion procedures

 - The actual procedure is quick, over in a few minutes.

-- It is highly successful.
+- It's highly successful.

 - Medical staff are present.